2013 Kamduni gang rape and murder case: Arrest and prosecution

 The residents of Kamduni caught hold of Ansar Ali, the prime accused, and handed him over to the police.
 After interrogation, he confessed to having committed the crime along with four others.
-Five persons were named in the FIR.
+Five persons were named in the FIR (First information report).
 Based on that, the district police arrested three persons in the early hours of 8 June.

 The case was investigated by the CID, West Bengal.
 On 16 June, the CID officers took the eight accused to Kamduni to reconstruct the incident amid tight security by the police and Indian Reserve Battalion.
 For 45 minutes, the accused recounted how they had gang raped and then murdered the victim, throwing her body over the set wall afterwards.
 Even fifteen days after the incident, no charge sheet was filed.
 On 22 June, Ansar Ali was remanded in judicial custody for 14 days.
 The accused and State Govt. wanted the legal proceedings shifted from Barasat court.

 Finally, in January 2016, the accused were sentenced - some were sentenced to death and others to life imprisonment.
 Additional Sessions Judge Sanchita Sarkar handed out a death sentence to Ansar Ali, Saiful Ali and Aminul Ali, while Emanul Islam, Aminur Islam and Bhola Naskar were sentenced to life imprisonment for the gang-rape and murder of Shipra Ghosh on 7 June 2013.

 However, on 6 October 2023, a divisional bench of the Calcutta High Court, comprising Justices Joymalya Bagchi and Ajay Kumar Gupta acquitted Imanul Islam, Aminul Islam and Bhola Naskar of the charge of gangrape, while convicting them for criminal conspiracy and causing disappearance of evidence.
 The high court acquitted Amin Ali and commuted the death sentence of Saiful Ali and Ansar Ali to imprisonment till the end of their natural life.
 The HC also directed the release from custody of another three convicts, whose sentence to life imprisonment was reduced to 7 years, and they already served 10 years, upon payment of a fine of Rs 10,000 each.

 On 9 October 2023, at 4 am, the Bengal government filed a special leave petition in the Supreme Court against the HC judgement.
 In the SLP, the government alleged that there were glaring discrepancies in the impugned judgement and sought its suspension on the grounds that the accused would be released very soon.
 The Supreme Court didn't order a stay on the judgement but ordered all parties to submit affidavits within a week.